OUR AUTHORS

 Danielle lives in Aotearoa with her husband and three sons.
 Her fiction has been published by takahē, Landfall, Headland, Penguin Group, Newsroom and Something Other Press, Paris.
 She was shortlisted for the Michael Gifkins Prize 2023 and Sargeson Short Story Prize 2020.
 Danielle is currently working on her second novel.

 Andrea is the co-author of UNDREAMED OF … 50 YEARS OF THE FRANCES HODGKINS FELLOWSHIP about 50 New Zealand artists.
-Her debut novel, THE VANISHING POINT, combines her knowledge and sensibility about art with her historical research skills.
+Her debut novel, THE VANISHING POINT (Ultimo Press), combines her vast knowledge and sensibility about art with her historical research skills.
+She is working on a new novel.

 Born in Sydney, Nick now lives near the coast in Perth.
-This beachside suburb is where his domestic thriller debut novel, ALL THE LIES SHE KNOWS is set.
-Working in mining during the day, you can find behind his laptop at night as he works on his second novel.
+However it is the Sunshine Coast on the opposite side of the country where his domestic thriller debut novel, THE LAST DAYS OF RUBY JONES is set.
+Working in mining during the day, you can find him behind his laptop at night as he works on his second novel.

-Jessica Kany was born in New York City.
-She has a BA in English Literature.
-She moved to Stewart Island/Rakiura in 2002 and has been editor of the Stewart Island News (SIN) since 2005.
+Jessica Kany was born in New York City and moved to Stewart Island/Rakiura in 2002.
+She has a BA in English Literature and has been editor of the Stewart Island News (SIN) since 2005.
 She ran the community library for seven years and is now the Halfmoon Bay School librarian.
-Her debut novel set between Stewart Island and NYC is out in 2021.
+Her debut novel A RUNNER'S GUIDE TO RAKIURA (Quentin Wilson Publishing) is set between Stewart Island and NY.
+She is currently working on a sequel.

 Angelique was awarded the Sir James Wallace Prize for the 2016 Master of Creative Writing Programme, University of Auckland.
 She was the recipient of a Michael King Emerging Writers Residency in 2018 for the MS of her debut novel ISOBAR PRECINCT, which was also shortlisted for the 2019 Michael Gifkins Prize.
 ISOBAR PRECINCT will be published in 2021 by The Cuba Press.